blumatix/invoicecapture-powershell/README.md

 # invoicecapture-powershell
-Contains powershell scripts to access our capture client.
+Contains sample code to access our capture client.
 The current version number of our capture client is 1.17 and it can be reached via the URL https://api.bludelta.ai/v1-17.
+More information and free, instant and easy test capability can be found here: [BLU DELTA AI invoice capture / KI Rechnungserfassung](https://www.bludelta.de/en/ressources/)

 __NOTE__: In order to being able to execute this script you may have to update the user preference for the PowerShell execution policy.
 For further information please refer to [powershell execution policy settings](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6).
 A powershell v3 or higher is required.